RcppCore/rcpp-gallery/_posts/2014-07-15-parallel-distance-matrix.md

    return rmat;
 }

-/**
+{% endhighlight %}

- * ### Parallel Version using RcppParallel
+### Parallel Version using RcppParallel

- *
- * Adapting the serial version to run in parallel is straightforward.
-A few
- * notes about the implementation:
+Adapting the serial version to run in parallel is straightforward.
+A few notes about the implementation:

- *
- * - To implement a parallel version we need to create a [function
- * object](http://en.wikipedia.org/wiki/Function_object) that can process
- * discrete chunks of work (i.e. ranges of input).
+- To implement a parallel version we need to create a [function object](http://en.wikipedia.org/wiki/Function_object) that can process discrete chunks of work (i.e. ranges of input).

- *
- * - Since the parallel version will be called from background threads, we can't
- * use R and Rcpp APIs directly.
-Rather, we use the threadsafe `RMatrix`
- * accessor class provided by RcppParallel to read and write to directly the
- * underlying matrix memory.
+- Since the parallel version will be called from background threads, we can't use R and Rcpp APIs directly.
+Rather, we use the threadsafe `RMatrix` accessor class provided by RcppParallel to read and write to directly the underlying matrix memory.

- *
- * - Other than organzing the code as a function object and using `RMatrix`, the
- * parallel code is almost identical to the serial code.
-The main difference is
- * that the outer loop starts with the `begin` index passed to the worker
- * function rather than 0.
+- Other than organzing the code as a function object and using `RMatrix`, the parallel code is almost identical to the serial code.
+The main difference is that the outer loop starts with the `begin` index passed to the worker function rather than 0.

- *
- * Parallelizing in this case has big payoff: we observe performance of about 5x
- * the serial version on a machine with 4 cores (8 with hyperthreading).
-Here is
- * the definition of the `JsDistance` function object:
+Parallelizing in this case has big payoff: we observe performance of about 5x the serial version on a machine with 4 cores (8 with hyperthreading).
+Here is the definition of the `JsDistance` function object:

- */
+{% highlight cpp %}
 // [[Rcpp::depends(RcppParallel)]]
 #include <RcppParallel.h>
 using namespace RcppParallel;